Joseph Eloi Broussard

 Joseph Eloi Broussard (December 16, 1866 – October 6, 1956) was a pioneer rice grower and miller in southeast Texas.
 He was born and grew up near Beaumont, Texas.
 In 1892 he converted a grist mill into the Beaumont Rice Mill, the first commercially successful rice mill in the state of Texas.
 He also established an irrigation company (later absorbed by the Lower Neches Valley Authority) to create an irrigation system to support rice agriculture.

 As a result of his work, the cultivation of rice expanded from 1500 acres locally in 1892 to 400,000 acres in 23 Texas counties by the time of Broussard's death.
 His leadership and landholdings resulted in rice being cultivated in peak years on some 40,000 acres in the local area.

 As the mill processed rice, it helped rice become an important commodity crop of the early residents of Beaumont.
 Broussard also raised cattle on his property, and harvesting lumber was important in the region.

 Early life and education

 Joseph Eloi Broussard was born on December 16, 1866, to Eloi and Mary Azema (Hébert) Broussard in Beaumont, Texas, a farming and lumber area.
-His maternal grandfather was of French Creole descent and had migrated to Texas from Louisiana.
+His maternal grandfather was of French Creole descent and had migrated to Texas from Louisiana, and could trace back to exiles from Acadia.
 He also was related to James Polk through his mother.
 His father's family was also of French ancestry, and he was raised as Roman Catholic.

 After his father died when Joseph was young, his mother remarried to Lovan Hamshire.
 They lived on his ranch near present-day Hamshire, Texas.
 Young Joseph studied for three years at an academy in Galveston, then began working with cattle and as a postal rider in Jefferson County, Texas.